Roxas1197/CompletelyDigitalClips/README.md

 # Completely Digital Clips
-A bad clone of YouTube in PHP for learning to hack.
+A good clone of YouTube in PHP for real life.
 This application is load balanced between one or more PHP applications relying on a single MySQL database.

 This is an intentionally insecure web app!
 It goes without saying that this should never be used in any sort of production environment.